Home » LGBTQ+ Culture » Controlled & Consumed: How White Power Governs Black Queer Life

 There is a common assumption that physical dominance equals structural power—that if a Black queer man is the penetrative partner, he has somehow inverted the racial hierarchy.

 However, Travis M. Foster’s work helps expose this illusion.
-White desires to erotically submit to a nonwhite man, e.g., a Black man, do not disrupt white supremacy; it remains fully organised within it, through what Foster calls “white supremacist submission” or the plasticity of the white body in other literature (Foster, 2023).
+White desires to erotically submit to a non-white man—such as a Black man—do not disrupt white supremacy.
+It remains fully organised within it, through what Foster calls “white supremacist submission” or the plasticity of the white body in other literature (Foster, 2023).

 Plasticity of the White Body

-In fact, the encounter can leave the Black man more deeply convinced that his primary value lies in his body.
-He may return home, push aside a university registration form, and sign up to RentMen instead—folding himself more tightly into the same economy of extraction.
+Second, the encounter can deepen the Black man’s internalisation of the idea that his primary value lies in his body.
+He may return home, set aside a university registration form, and sign up to RentMen instead—folding himself more tightly into the same economy of extraction.

 This logic clarifies why apparent erotic reversal is not the same as structural reversal.
 The Black top may appear to dominate the scene while still being consumed by the structure.